Teddy Bridgewater Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Season Stats

-- He has tacked on 96 rushing yards on 27 carries with two touchdowns, averaging 8.0 yards per game.
+- He's also figured in the ground game, with 96 rushing yards (8.0 ypg) on 27 carries with two rushing touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Bridgewater's matchup with the Lions.